jcwilk/puzzle_editor/README.md

 Just push to master and the github action will build into the `gh-pages` branch.

-Make sure you have Pages enabled on your repository pointing at `gh-pages` branch from `/` root.

 # Local development

 Make sure node is installed and updated, then after cloning and cding into the project: